w11k/Tydux/doc/tutorial.md

 - Provide the store's API via the store's public methods
 - Distinguish between public and private by adding the modifier accordingly
 - Use the store's method to provide a *coarse-grained* API
-    - use cases, UI actions, etc.
+    - service layer, UI actions, etc.
     - asynchronous code (see below)
 - Use the mutator's method to provide a *fine-grained* API
     - reusable logic to modify the state
+    - their design should be based on the domain operations
+    - avoid exposing too simple data manipulation method

 ## Create the store